NEW MUSEUM PROJECT - PURPOSE & VISION

 STATUS OF THE COMPLEX

-- Congressional authorization for gifting of the completed Facility to NSA with lease back of conference portion to NCMF (enacted and signed by the President)
+- Congressional authorization for gifting of the completed Facility to NSA with lease back of conference portion to NCMF (enacted and signed by the President).

-- Gilbane Building Company on board as the project's Construction Manager
+- Gilbane Building Company on board as the project's Construction Manager.

 As we continue our campaign to build the new Cyber Center for Education & Innovation and home of the National Cryptologic Museum, we periodically receive questions about how the construction of the new facility may impact the current museum.

 For the most part, the construction of the new facility will not impact current museum operations.
 Once the new facility is completed, the current museum will be razed.
 There will be a period of one to two months where the current museum will have to shut down in order to move selected artifacts to the new facility.
-However, that time period has yet to be determined and is at least two years away.